directus/directus/readme.md

 All security vulnerabilities should be reported in accordance with our [Security Policy](https://docs.directus.io/contributing/introduction/#reporting-security-vulnerabilities).

-Directus is a premium open-source ([GPLv3](./license)) project, made possible with support from our passionate core team, talented contributors, and amazing [GitHub Sponsors](https://github.com/sponsors/directus).
+Directus is a premium open-source ([BSL 1.1](./license)) project, made possible with support from our passionate core team, talented contributors, and amazing [GitHub Sponsors](https://github.com/sponsors/directus).
 Thank you all!

 <br />

-© 2004-2023, Monospace Inc
+© 2004-2023, Monospace, Inc.